brooklabteam/bat-Virscan-public/prep-scripts/counts-to-z-score.md

 library(data.table)
 ```

-#Input data format:
+## Input data format:

 "counts" table should have peptides as rows and samples as columns. "id" column represents peptide id's. "input" column is the combined counts for mock-IP wells. propTrim is the proportion of each bin to be removed from the extreme of the distribution. makeGroupSize is the size of each bin. cols_to_not_evaluate excludes columns from being used for z-score calculation.

 ```{r set wd and load count data}
 setwd = ("/Users/ecornelius/Desktop/UChi_Brook_Lab/bat_VirScan_main")
 ```

-#convert the tsv to csv prior to this step. you will need to do text to column with ',' separator
+## Convert the tsv to csv prior to this step.

+You will need to do text to column with ',' separator

 ```{r load count data}
 counts=read.csv("PhIP13_counts.csv")
 ```